Alexander D. Shimkin: Personal interests

 Shimkin told an oral history interviewer in 1965 that a college course in classical literature had given him "a certain philosophical perspective."
 According to information from Shimkin's IVS application, he liked the novels of William Faulkner and Theodore Dreiser as well as reading political science and American history.
 At the time of his death he had been accepted for graduate study at Princeton University and hoped to write the "definitive history" of the Vietnam War.
 Shimkin's interest in military history led him to donate books on the subject to the Indiana University Library.
 Shimkin also played rugby at Indiana.

 Memorials

 Over 70 books from Shimkin's military history collection are archived at the library of the University of Illinois at Urbana-Champaign.
 Shimkin is also commemorated in the Journalists Memorial at the Newseum in Washington, D.C.
 A memorial tree honoring Shimkin was planted in 2014 on the campus of Indiana University Bloomington.
-There is a cenotaph for him at The Homewood Cemetery in Pittsburgh, PA.
+There is a cenotaph for him at The Homewood Cemetery in Pittsburgh, Pennsylvania.